MareoRaft/viagogo-product-case-study/README.md

 The results show that the **variant** strategy is worse than our current **control** strategy.
 But is the difference statistically significant?

-We have two separate groups (the 'A' and 'B' groups of visitors), and we are measuring the same proportion (conversion rate) for each.
+We have two separate groups (the "A" and "B" groups of visitors), and we are measuring the same proportion (conversion rate) for each.
 This means that we must use a Two Proportion Z-Test to determine the statistical significance.

 ## Two Proportion Z-Test